MostAwesomeDude/divmod-docs/products/mantissa.rst

 ===============

 Mantissa is an application server.
-It provides integration between the :doc:`axiom` 'smart' object database, the [wiki:DivmodNevow Nevow] web templating/AJAX/COMET framework and the TwistedFramework.
+It provides integration between the :doc:`axiom/index` 'smart' object database, the :doc:`nevow/index` web templating/AJAX/COMET framework and the `Twisted`_ framework.

 Read more about Mantissa's [MantissaIsTheDeploymentTarget philosophy and motivation].